xwxb/my-weekly-stars-langcat/README.md

 *   [friuns2/Leaked-GPTs](https://github.com/friuns2/Leaked-GPTs) - Leaked GPTs Prompts Bypass the 25 message limit or to try out GPTs without a Plus subscription.

-*   [Tencent/AI-Infra-Guard](https://github.com/Tencent/AI-Infra-Guard) - A.I.G (AI-Infra-Guard) is a comprehensive, intelligent, and easy-to-use AI Red Teaming platform developed by Tencent's Zhuque Lab.
+*   [Tencent/AI-Infra-Guard](https://github.com/Tencent/AI-Infra-Guard) - A.I.G (AI-Infra-Guard) is a comprehensive, intelligent, and easy-to-use AI Red Teaming platform developed by Tencent Zhuque Lab.

 *   [swisskyrepo/PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF